You are here

 Whistler's Hidden Secrets

-Previous posts have spoken about Whistler’s hidden secrets and its time to give away another secret: Parkhurst Ghost Village.
-Nestled on the north shore of Green Lake and accessible by canoe or hiking, it is an impressive and surreal spectacle.
+Previous blog posts have spoken about Whistler’s hidden secrets and its time to give away another secret: Parkhurst Ghost Village.
+Nestled on the north shore of Green Lake and only accessible by canoe or hiking, it is an impressive and surreal spectacle.

 Way back when logging (rather than tourism) was the big business in British Columbia, Parkhurst was a logging village.
 As the logging industry declined in the 1950’s, Parkhurst was simply abandoned.
 The results are that wandering around you step back in time to when this community was thriving.
 You'll see abandoned cars, houses and even a monster tractor nestling on the edge of the lake.
 Quite simply, a visit to Parkhust is a visit to an interactive museum in the forest.
 For some history on the Parkhurst logging community check out this great post from Whistler Museum.